lornevgreen/PNG_Console/README.md

 #### Select your CloudCoins.

-Allows the user to stage CloudCoins in the ImageClass.
+Allows the user to stage CloudCoins in the Image class.
 ```         //Program.cs
             png.stageCoins();